Revised: May 2021

 5. The competition haven’t yet got one

-There’s plenty of research to justify the decision to roll out a multilingual website and the above looks at only five main points, however ones which we believe can convince even the strongest doubters.
+There’s plenty of research to justify the decision to roll out a multilingual website and the above looks at only five main points, however, they’re ones which we believe can convince even the strongest doubters.